josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

     HTML elements in your template that match this selector become instances of the component.

 *   An HTML template that instructs Angular how to render the component
-*   An optional set of CSS styles that define the appearance of the template's HTML elements
+*   An optional set of CSS styles that define the appearance of the HTML elements of the template

 The following is a minimal Angular component.